P1xt/p1xt-guides/topic-guides/react.md

 ## Bonus - advanced

-- [ ]  Tutorial: [Weex official documentation](http://weex.apache.org/guide/) Study thoroughly, then refactor any previous project into a mobile app using Weex
 - [ ]  Project: Make an open source contribution to a project you use
 - [ ]  Project: [Google Code Jam](https://code.google.com/codejam/past-contests) - complete one round of any past contest using JavaScript
 - [ ]  Project: Clone a substantial production website (on the level of Medium, Twitter, etc)